BLCM/bl3mods/Aaron0000/Balands/README.md

 Ghast Call - Now more likely to spawn with extra parts.

-Hex - No change other than a possible damage adjustment.
+Hex - Now more likely to spawn with extra parts.

 HOT Spring - No change other than a possible damage adjustment.

-Hunter-Seeker - No change other than a possible damage adjustment.
+Hunter-Seeker - Now more likely to spawn with extra parts as well as more likely to spawn in elemental versions.

 It's Piss - No change other than a possible damage adjustment.

-Lightspeed - No change other than a possible damage adjustment.
+Lightspeed - Now more likely to spawn in elemental versions.

 Mesmer - No change other than a possible damage adjustment.